ItsKris1/E-commerce-store/README.md

 ## Project description

-E-commerce store
-User and Admin have different privileges.<br><br>
+Website where you can buy products as an user and manage them with superuser.

 ### Shopping Cart
 Add, subtract or remove products<br><br>

 ### Products and categories
-Update, delete, view or add them
+Update, delete, add - admin
+View - user
-Sort by price, category or brand<br><br>
+Sort by price, category or brand - user

-### User and profile as UserProfile
+### User profile
-Create, delete, view, modify your UserProfile<br><br>
+Create, delete, view, modify your profile<br><br>

 ### Checkout
 1. Fill your shopping cart
 2. Enter your shipping and billing details
-Option to use or save default and billing address
-4. Your order summary
+4. View your order
-5. If order goes through and user will be redirected to final page
+5. Buy!

 ## Run the project

-2. Open the project
-3. Run ``cd E-commerce-store-main ``
-4. In the terminal ``` py manage.py migrate ```
+1. ``` py manage.py migrate ```
+2. ``` py manage.py runserver ```

+If you want to create an admin
-5. Create superuser and follow the instructions in the terminal ``` py manage.py createsuperuser ```
+Create superuser and follow the instructions in the terminal ``` py manage.py createsuperuser ```
-6. Run the server ``` py manage.py runserver ```
-7. Done!
-8. Make sure to use Superuser for all the features<br><br>

 ## Stack